Want to keep up-to-date with all of Novasutras Santa Cruz ecospiritual, community, and ecoactivist events? Subscribe to our Santa Cruz email list.

 lawn near lighthouse 701 W Cliff Dr, Santa Cruz

 Please ARRIVE EARLY!

 This is a public meditation/demonstration, to raise our spirits, raise awareness, and raise the vibration in these troubled times.
-We will begin with Land Acknowledgement and Calling the Corners (participants may lead other prayer and songs).
+We will begin and end with ceremony including Land Acknowledgement and Calling the Corners (participants may lead other prayer and songs).
 We will have 20-30 minutes to join in silent meditation.
 Plan for ending around 4:45.
 All are welcome!